Post

 1

-• For the macro to work, the key in the JSON file must match the variable name in the code
+• For this macro to work, the key in the JSON file must match the variable name in the code.

 Before